wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The ID is a 32-bit integer allocated from a counter in the converter object.
 Using 32-bit values may risk occasionally overflowing the counter, but since the ID field is only used as a key during the request's lifetime to distinguish it from other requests, it is very unlikely that wrap-backs will become an issue.

+`class MemReq` inherits from `class BaseReq`, and it contains a reference to a memory event object, `m_event`, a request offset field, `m_offset`, and a request count field, `m_numReq`.
+The reason that the latter two are added is that for requests whose data size is larger than the internal bus width, the request must be broken down into several smaller requests, each carrying part of the data.
+These smaller requests will be issued to the memory backend as different entities, and each of them will be responded to separately.
+After the requests have been processed by the memory backend, the request object will be matched against the responses, and the request can only complete when all of its smaller requests are completed.
+To this end, the field `m_offset` tracks the current sending offset of data contained in the request in the issue stage, while `m_numReq` tracks the number of smaller requests that the request has been broken into during issue, and the number of responses to expect before completion.